The Ultimate Homeowner’s Guide:

 Epoxy is not UV stable.
 This is a scientific fact.
 Any exposure to sunlight will cause it to break down, fade, and turn a nasty, yellowish-amber color over time.
 It doesn’t even require direct sunlight; ambient light from a garage window is sufficient to initiate the process.

-If you’re thinking about an epoxy coating for a patio coating service or pool decks coating serviceIt’s an absolute non-starter.
+If you’re thinking about an epoxy coating for a patio or pool deck, it’s an absolute non-starter.
 It will look chalky and yellow within a year.

 The Polyaspartic Solution: Our polyaspartic topcoat is 100% UV stable.
 It’s like sunscreen for your floor.
 It will never yellow or fade, period.
 Your floor will look just as clear and vibrant in 20 years as it did the day we installed it.
 This is why it’s the only solution we use for outdoor spaces.